440 Huntington Avenue

 - BA in Philosophy, Boston University

-Jay Spitulnik is a program manager at Northeastern University’s College of Computer and Information Science.
+Jay Spitulnik is an associate director at Northeastern University’s College of Computer and Information Science.
 He brings a wealth of experience from corporate learning and the healthcare industry to CCIS.
 Jay earned his BA and MEd from Boston University and is working toward a PhD in Organizational Psychology which focuses on physician-allied health professional interaction.

 Field of research/teaching